 The Deaf Services Coordinator/Advisor will also assist the student in identifying accommodations appropriate for specific levels of hearing loss and act as an advocate/educator in case of inappropriate situations, problems, or discrimination involving communication access at Bakersfield College.

-Realtime Captioners attend class with the deaf or hard of hearing students and type the spoken word on a steno machine.
-This process instantly creates English text an a laptop computer placed on the desk in front of the student so that he/she can see what is being said in the classroom.
+Realtime Captioners attend class with the Deaf or Hard of Hearing students and type the spoken word on a steno machine.
+This process instantly creates English text on a laptop computer placed on the desk in front of the student so that he/she can see what is being said in the classroom.